timkpaine/tdameritrade/docs/authentication.md

 ### Step 5
-run `tdameritrade.auth.authentication` from a python prompt, with `client_id=consumer_key` and `redirect_uri` from step 4.
+Run `tdameritrade.auth.authentication` from a python prompt, with `client_id=consumer_key` and `redirect_uri` from step 4.

 ### Step 6
 Sign in and authorize your app.

-You can enter credentials by hand or store them in environment variables `TDAUSER` and `TDAPASS`.
-When stored, the first page will be filled in and advanced automaticly.
+You can enter credentials by hand.

+Or store them in environment variables in `.env`:

+- Copy `.env.default` to `.env` and fill out

+If you setup all of the env variables in `.env`, including the Security QA vars, the entire web form will be filled in and complete automatically returning the OAuth token.
+( If you did this skip Step 7 and store your tokens. )

 ```eval_rst
 .. image:: ./img/auth/2.png